ZanderCowboy/verbose-adventure/frontend/README.md

 # verbose-adventure Frontend

-Flutter Frontend to build the propisitional formula
+Flutter Frontend to build the propositional formula